S47sawan/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Scoping of Env Vars ###

-When you open up new bash terminals in VSCode it will not be aware of env vars that you have set in another windoe.
+When you open up new bash terminals in VSCode it will not be aware of env vars that you have set in another window.

-If you want Env Vars to persist across all future bash terminals that are open you need to set env vars in hyour bash profile. eg. `bash_profile`
+If you want Env Vars to persist across all future bash terminals that are open you need to set env vars in your bash profile. eg. `bash_profile`

 ### Persisting Env Vars in Gitpod ###
 We can _persist env vars into gitpod_ by storing them in ***Gitpod Secrets Storage***